 8. If there’s a balcony, does it have railings so your baby can’t slip through?

-9. Use the map to review the location.
-Is it near a park, library or other child-friendly spot?
+9. Is the home near a park, library or other child-friendly spot?
 Is it near a busy road that could be loud or dangerous?

 10. What do the reviews say?
-Comments from other families are especially helpful if determining if a home is right for you.
+Comments from other families are especially helpful in determining if a home is right for your family.

 Questions to Ask the Owners

-It’s a good idea to reach out to owners before you book a home to ask questions and make sure the house will work for a family with a young child.
+Reach out to owners before you book to let them know you’ll be bringing a child and to ask questions about the home.
 Some questions you may want to ask include: